gaston-23/ShogiPy/README.md

     has a "graveyard" which contains the captured pieces

 Note:the players aren't an object like the pieces, they are just a string

+pending changes:
+  +fix the bug with the bishop
+  +finish obstacle's test
+  +control when someone wins
+  +incorporate dead pieces to the table